Muldec/stash-wiki/Pulsar-Theme.md

 .scene-card-link {height:195px; overflow:hidden;}

+/* --- Tightens the space between the Tags-, Performer-, O-Counter-, Gallery- and Movie-Icons --- */ .btn-primary { margin:0 -3px 0 -10px}

-/* --- Moves the Tags-, Performer-, O-Counter-, Gallery- and Movie-Icon from below the description to the bottom right corner of the card --- */
+/* --- Moves the Tags-, Performer-, O-Counter-, Gallery- and Movie-Icon from below the description
-.scene-popovers, .card-popovers {
+	to the bottom right corner of the card --- */ .scene-popovers, .card-popovers { min-width:0;
 margin-bottom: 3px;
-margin-top:-44px;
+margin-top:-40px;
 justify-content: flex-end;
 }

-/* --- Tightens the space between the Tags-, Performer-, O-Counter-, Gallery- and Movie-Icons --- */ .btn-primary { margin:0 -3px 0 -10px}
+/* --- Adds an invisible dot after the description text, Also leaves 80 pixels space to enforce a line break,
+	so it leaves some space in the bottom right corner of the card for the icons in the Selector above --- */ .card-section p:after
+{
+	font-size: 1px;
+	color: rgba(0,0,0, .01);
+	padding-right: 40px;
+	margin-right: 40px;
+	content: ".";
+}